ni/grpc-labview/README.md

-# gRPC Service for LabVIEW which implements a generic gRPC API suitable for a variery of purposes
+# Example gRPC Service for LabVIEW

+This repo contains an example / pattern to use to implement a gRPC server / client for LabVIEW. query_server.proto defines a simple query service that can be used for a variety of purposes.

+You can either use the service as defined to implement a generic server via gPRC or use the implementation as a pattern to implement a gRPC service of your design.

+the project support Windows and Linux for both the client and server.

 ## Building on Windows